TanStack/query/docs/react/devtools.md

   - Use this to use a custom QueryClient.
 Otherwise, the one from the nearest context will be used.
 - `errorTypes?: { name: string; initializer: (query: Query) => TError}`
   - Use this to predefine some errors that can be triggered on your queries.
 Initializer will be called (with the specific query) when that error is toggled on from the UI.
 It must return an Error.
+- `styleNonce?: string`
+  - Use this to pass a nonce to the style tag that is added to the document head.
+This is useful if you are using a Content Security Policy (CSP) nonce to allow inline styles.

 ## Devtools in production